njuhugn/CoNet/README.md

 The code for our "CoNet: Collaborative Cross Networks for Cross-Domain Recommendation" paper published at CIKM 2018

-## The Framework for Our Deep Transfer Learning
+## Deep Transfer Learning Framework
 ![Framework](/image/TransDL.png "DeepTL")